 Example

-This strategy helps to eliminate a candidate from cells too.
-To apply it, the player must find a digit candidate to two cells in the same row, in three different rows.
-These cells must also be united by column, regardless of the shape they create.
+This strategy helps to eliminate a candidate from cells as well.
+To apply it, the player must find a digit candidate for two cells in the same row, in three different rows.
+These cells must also be aligned by column, regardless of the shape they create.

 Connecting them will result in a closed chain that reveals two sets of possible placements for that digit.
 The player can then put them to the test and eliminate that number as a candidate to the cells where it would become impossible in both cases.